microsoft/sqlmlutils/Python/README.md

 ### Package Management

-##### In SQL Server 2017, only R package management in Windows is supported.
-##### R and Python package management on both Windows and Linux platforms is supported in SQL Server 2019 CTP 2.4 and later.
+##### Python package management with sqlmlutils is supported in SQL Server 2019 CTP 2.4 and later.

 ##### Install and remove packages from SQL Server